Dodmoor Micro Weddings

 Seating - we can rearrange the seating in the courtyard to fit any combination of groups and can even change a large banquet table into smaller tables for a more 'pub style' evening.
 We would recommend labelling the chairs from the meal so that they can be used by the same person in the evening.

-Evening Food - We understand that the new regulations will not require guests to have a substantial meal with drinks from the bar in the evening, so you do not have to have evening food.
-However you could consider service of the cake or simpler snacks if you do not think another meal is appropriate.
+Evening Food - You do not have to have evening food, however you could consider service of the cake or simpler snacks if you do not think another meal is appropriate.
 Don't worry if you have already booked a Dodmoor House evening food option such as a burger bar, we can work with our supplier to reduce the minimum numbers.

 Health and Safety